IBMStreams/endpoint-monitor/README.md

      * The web-server can be hosting multiple REST operators that are fused into a single PE
  * Port number should be zero or a non-system port.

-For a web-server in a job its URLs are exposed with the path:
+For a web-server in a job its URLs are exposed with prefix path:

  * `streams/job/`*jobid*`/`